the-allanc/ssh-term-switch/README.md

   the real remote hostname.
 * Manually chained SSH (`ssh machine_a -> ssh machine_b`) will not work.
   Automatically chained SSH (through `ProxyCommand`) *will* work.
-* When SSH exits, the terminal background color is reset to the value of `normal_bg_color` in the configuration file.
-I have not yet found a way to reset the original terminal color as defined in your terminal.
-* After the background color is set by sshbg, your terminal probably can't change the background color itself anymore.
-No idea why.
-* Probably a million different strange behaviours.
-Did I mention I don't support this project already?

 ## License